xdKeto/stqa_codes/05_mocking_objects/README.md

 def test_search_by_title_failed(self, imdb_mock):
 ```

-> Notice that once again, we are patching the 3rd part library called `requests` that is imported by the `imdb` module in the `models` package (i.e, `models.imdb.requests.get`) Specifically we are patching the `get` function because we know that `IMDb.search_titles()` is going to eventually call the `requests.get()` method to make the call to the IMDb API.
+> Notice that once again, we are patching the 3rd party library called `requests` that is imported by the `imdb` module in the `models` package (i.e, `models.imdb.requests.get`) Specifically we are patching the `get` function because we know that `IMDb.search_titles()` is going to eventually call the `requests.get()` method to make the call to the IMDb API.
 We want to intercept (or patch) that call to control what is returned.

 We are going to send back a good return code of `200` which is going to cause the `IMDb.search_titles()` method to make this call on the returned request: `request.json()`.
 In order to fool `search_titles()` into thinking it got back a real `requests.Response`, we must use `spec=Response,` when creating the mock so that it behaves like the real `Response` class.